Rhaqim/github-commit-tracker/README.md

 The following improvements are planned for future releases:

-- Dependency injection for fetching data
+- Dependency injection
-- Caching last fetched date bedore interruption
+- Caching last fetched date before interruption
+- Restart the period fetcher for all repositories in the database
+- Fetch multiple repositories at once on startup

 ## License